Prato: Demographics

+As of 2025, Prato has a population of 198,326, of whom 49.3% were male and 50.7% were female.
+Minors make up 15.1% of the population, and pensioners make up 22.3%, compared to the Italian average of 14.9% and 24.7% respectively.
+Between 2011 and 2021, the population of Prato grew by 5.3%, while Italy as a whole declined 0.7%.

 Chinese immigration

 The city of Prato has the second largest Chinese immigrant population in Italy (after Milan with Italy's largest Chinatown).
-The number of legal Chinese residents in Prato on 31 December 2008 was 9,927; the number raised to 27,829 on 31 December 2021.
+The number of legal Chinese residents in Prato on 31 December 2008 was 9,927; the number rose to 27,829 on 31 December 2021.
 Local authorities estimate the overall number of Chinese citizens living in Prato to be as high as 50,000, illegal immigrants included, although such number may be inflated for political reasons.
 Most overseas Chinese come from the city of Wenzhou in the province of Zhejiang, some of them having moved from Chinatown in Paris.
 The first Chinese people came to Prato in the early 1990s.
 The majority of Chinese work in 3,500 workshops in the garment industry and ready-to-wear.
 Chinatown, known as Santo Beijing, is located in the west part of the city, spreading to Porta Pistoiese in the historical centre.
 The local Chamber of Commerce registered over 3,100 Chinese businesses by September 2008.
 Most of them are located in an industrial park named Macrolotto di Iolo.
 Raids on factories employing illegal immigrants in 2010 highlighted problems with the growth of an apparel industry in Prato based on cheap, and sometimes illegal, labor.
-In spite of all these blames, the local unemployment rate was around 7% in 2013, which was significantly lower than the national average 11%, even after 4,000 enterprises which employed 20,000 people were closed in the past two decades.
-The president of the Industrial Association of Prato, Andrea Cavicchi, pointed out that the local economic performance was much better than the rest of Italy due to those Chinese textile business.
+In spite of these claims, the local unemployment rate was around 7% in 2013, which was significantly lower than the national average of 11%, even after 4,000 enterprises which had employed 20,000 people were closed in the previous two decades.
+The president of the Industrial Association of Prato, Andrea Cavicchi, pointed out that the local economic performance was much better than the rest of Italy due to the Chinese textile firms.
+The Chinese community was represented in local institutions after 2019 elections, when two city councillors of Chinese origins were elected.